Dan Dare: Characters inspired by Dan Dare

 Characters inspired by or based on Dan Dare have appeared throughout British popular culture.
 One example is Wing Commander Leyton in British Summertime by Paul Cornell, which juxtaposes the utopian future portrayed in the original comics with the Britain of today.

 In the 1980s, Private Eye published Dan Dire, Pilot of The Future?.
 Dire was based on politician Neil Kinnock, the question being whether he'd ever become prime minister.
 Dire's enemy was the Maggon, a combination of the Mekon and Margaret Thatcher.

 Radio DJ and Comedian Kenny Everett's character Captain Kremmen was inspired by Dan Dare.

 A porcine pastiche, Ham Dare: Pig of the Future, written by Lew Stringer and with art by Malcolm Douglas, appeared in Oink! comic.

 Marvel Comics created a Dan Dare-esque character in their Captain Britain line in the 1980s.
 The character was Roy Risk, one of the British heroes killed by The Fury.

 In Jonathan Hickman's Avengers series, the character Smasher's secret identity is astronomer Isabel 'Izzy' Dare whose dying elderly grandfather alludes to Izzy as inheriting a destiny from him.
 He hand her a business card that expresses a deep friendship with Captain America.
 The card reveals the grandfather's name as Dan.
 In the trade hardcover for Avengers, Izzy's last name is changed to Kane, meaning her grandfather is Marvel's Captain Terror.

+In 1987, one issue of DC Comics' Action Comics depicted the Green Lantern Corps using an energy construct spacecraft whose external shape was exactly like the Zylbat.

 In his Afterword to Ministry of Space, Warren Ellis lists Dan Dare as one of the inspirations for the story, in which Britain forges an ambitious space programme in the decades following World War II.
 Sir John Dashwood, the central character of Ministry of Space, is a cynical version of Dan Dare himself.

 Captain Jack Harkness, the Doctor Who and Torchwood character, has several similarities to Dan Dare.
 The script for the episode "The Empty Child" in which Captain Jack makes his first appearance describes him as having "the jawline of Dan Dare, the smile of a bastard".